About Harpers Ferry:

 Harpers Ferry schools are part of the Jefferson County School District.
 Two elementary schools serve the area, C.W.
 Shipley Elementary and Blue Ridge Elementary.
 These schools feed into Harpers Ferry Middle School, and the children move on to Jefferson High School, part of the larger Jefferson County area.
 Find out more about Harpers Ferry Schools at Great Schools or School Digger.

 DINING AND SHOPPING

 One of the highlights of the year for Harpers Ferry residents and guests is the Mountain Heritage Arts & Crafts Festival.
 Each year, approximately 200 artisans and craftspeople are selected to showcase their work.
 Listen to Bluegrass music, wine taste, and enjoy food as part of this celebration as well.
-Harpers Ferry is an outdoor lover’s paradise, and to celebrate the nature around the area, Harper’s Ferry hold the Harpers Ferry Outdoor Festival and Tim Gavin Down River Race, raising money for river conservation.
+Harpers Ferry is an outdoor lover’s paradise, and to celebrate the nature around the area, Harpers Ferry holds the Harpers Ferry Outdoor Festival and Tim Gavin Down River Race, raising money for river conservation.

 PARKS AND RECREATION

 To preserve the beauty that Thomas Jefferson observed on his early journeys through the valley, Harpers Ferry National Historic Park was created to not only keep the regions natural settings thriving, but to keep it’s history alive as well.
 Take advantage of hiking and other outdoor activities, as well as opportunities to learn about the past through workshops and events.
 Visit Jefferson Rock and see exactly what Thomas Jefferson meant by “stupendous scenes in nature.”